-Current plans for this year is to build 2 cisterns to increase the supply of water in areas where water is scarce and the nearest source is 1 to 2 hours walk away.
+The plan for this year was to build 2 cisterns to increase the supply of water in areas where water is scarce and the nearest source is 1 to 2 hours walk away.
 Our first cistern pictured below is has been completed in the mountain community of Platon.
 The 47,500 gallon tank will provide water to the local school, Sacred Heart Chapel and surrounding population especially during the dry season.
-The plan is to utilize current good practices to improve on the efficiency of water capture and cleanliness of the rainwater to assure it is safe to drink.
+A plan was implemented to utilize current good practices to improve on the efficiency of water capture and cleanliness of the rainwater to assure it is safe to drink.
 Once the water is in the tank, practices are put in place to maintain the safety, cleanliness and drinkability of the water captured.

 Cistern Construction Completed at Platon

 The community continually prays for rain to fill the 47,500 gallon cistern.